 Information and pricing for our dogsled tours:

-This winters schedule: We will be running day time tours at our trail in Morrisville on Saturdays and Sundays at 11:00 am.
+This winters schedule: We will be running day time tours at our trail in Morrisville on Fridays and Sundays at 11:00 am.
 1:00 pm.
 Please allow a total of 2 hours for your time here with us.

 Sled tours are appropriate for all ages; the young and the young at heart!